skienzmatishun/rippreport/content/p/a-time-for-reflection-goobers-on-notice/index.md

 - wilson
 authors:
 - ripp-report
-alttags: "Sunset reflected in a car side mirror, symbolizing reflection on the past year and looking forward to new beginnings"
+alttags: Sunset reflected in a car side mirror, symbolizing reflection on the past year and looking forward to new beginnings
+related_articles:
+- slug: look-in-the-mirror
+  title: LOOK IN THE MIRROR
+  score: 85
+  rank: 1
+- slug: new-year-new-problems
+  title: NEW YEAR NEW PROBLEMS
+  score: 78
+  rank: 2
+- slug: freaky-friday-merry-christmas
+  title: FREAKY FRIDAY - MERRY CHRISTMAS
+  score: 75
+  rank: 3
+- slug: happy-new-year-🎉
+  title: HAPPY NEW YEAR 🎉
+  score: 65
+  rank: 4
+- slug: happy-days
+  title: HAPPY DAYS
+  score: 58
+  rank: 5
+- slug: memorial-day-2
+  title: MEMORIAL DAY
+  score: 58
+  rank: 6
+- slug: gone-fishing
+  title: GONE FISHING
+  score: 58
+  rank: 7
+- slug: new-years-2025
+  title: HAPPY NEW YEAR!
+  score: 58
+  rank: 8
+- slug: on-vacation
+  title: ON VACATION
+  score: 58
+  rank: 9
+- slug: no-wonderful-wednesday-today
+  title: NO WONDERFUL WEDNESDAY TODAY
+  score: 55
+  rank: 10
 ---
 Facebook is sending users a personalized “2016 Year in Review” on their news feeds.
 It has certainly been a year worth reflecting on.
 Much has happened in American politics this year.
 However, like former U.S. Speaker of the House Tip O’Neill said, “All politics are local.”
 In Baldwin County, nothing could be further from the truth.